Open scrollable table of contents

 • clearly state the name of the applicant and a postal or email address for correspondence in connection with the application

-If personal information is being sought, a valid copy of identification (e.g. Driver’s Licence, NSW Photo Card, Passport, or other proof of ID) must accompany the application.
+If personal information is being sought, a valid copy of identification (e.g., driver’s licence, NSW Government issued photo card, passport, or other proof of ID) must accompany the application.

-Alternatively, a Formal Access Application form can be downloaded from the SIRA website, completed, and forwarded to the Information Access team by email or post – see Contact us.
+Alternatively, a formal access application form can be downloaded from the SIRA website, completed, and forwarded to the Information Access team by email or post.
+See Contact us for more details.

 Fees and charges